Esri/arcgis-maps-sdk-kotlin-toolkit/README.md

 # ArcGIS Maps SDK for Kotlin Toolkit

 The ArcGIS Maps SDK for Kotlin Toolkit contains components that will simplify your Kotlin app development.
-It is built off of the new ArcGIS Maps SDK for Kotlin.
+It is built off of the ArcGIS Maps SDK for Kotlin.

 ## Toolkit Components